PapaZulu-2701/HL2_Combine_Kick_ThrowBack_Grenades/README.md

 - Kick:

-I wanted to make this look like an desperate act, so what happen is:
+I wanted this to look like a desperate act, so here’s what happens:
 .
 The Soldier will look at the grenade
 .
 Will kick it away in the current direction his facing .
 The Timer of the grenade will not be reseted